 The Texas Biennial was conceived from an open call for art across the state, which has long been a primary source of investigation.
 Any artist living and working in the state of Texas is welcome to enter their work in any media for consideration.
-In 2017, this open call will once again be a primary resource in the curatorial process, and applicants will receive priority Applying for the open call is of paramount importance and will be considered as such.
+In 2017, this open call will once again be a primary resource in the curatorial process, and applicants will receive priority.

 TX★17 welcomes independent curator Leslie Moody Castro, as TX★17 Curator and Artistic Director.
 Moody Castro has a history of making artistic voices and the communities they work within central to her practice, all of which oscillate around the importance of place.
 Moody Castro toggles between Mexico City and Austin as her primary locations, but has an identity in itinerancy.
 Under Moody Castro’s leadership, TX★17 will magnify the excellence and diversity of contemporary art being produced in the state through three lenses and three exhibition layers: 1) a survey exhibition from an artist open call, 2) the exploration of Texas regions through a documented road trip around the state, and 3) an invited artist exhibition with a focus on Texas’s relationship with its borders.

 The Biennial has worked with a multitude of voices which have strengthened our program and added depth to our history.
 Each of these voices has approached their iteration of the Biennial with their personal vision and methodology which has enriched our growth.